didoesdigital/plover-dictionary-lookup/README.md

 # Features

-* Bash dictionary lookup script to find all the briefs for a given translation (desired word).
+* Bash dictionary lookup script to find all the briefs for a word you would like to learn how to type.
-* AppleScript UI for presenting dictionary lookup results, showing the shortest brief first.
+* AppleScript UI for presenting dictionary lookup results:
+  * Shows the shortest brief first.
+  * Presents a text area to practice typing in.

 # Installation